metal-crow/Dark-Souls-PvP-AI/README.md

 r1: 0x000000020

 TODO:
-  must lock camera(x and y pos and rotation), rotation x set to PI
+  must lock camera(x and y pos and rotation), rotation x set to PI. or 0.
+It changed?
   another animation id is the second swing

   Find SubAnimation (when hitbox is created).
 Found one that works for r1's, but not r2's.